 What is driving this demand?
 Several factors are, but one of the biggest is just that Americans are getting older and living longer.
 As people are aging and living more active lives, there are more health care workers and nurses being employed.
 For example, there are many more nursing assistants, licensed practical nurses, and full registered nurses that are providing more and more care for our large, aging population.

-Further, highly skilled nurses, such as nurse practitioners and other advanced practice nurses (such as nurse anesthetists, clinical nursing specialists, and nurse midwives) can do many of the jobs that used to be only done by physicians – but at a lower cost.
-This economic reality is driving the demand for nurses yet more.
-Note also that the demand for the above advanced practice nursing professions will soar by 31% by 2022, and those jobs pay a median salary of $96,000 per year.
+Further, nurse practitioners and other advanced practice nurses (such as nurse anesthetists, clinical nursing specialists, and nurse midwives) can perform many of the same tasks that were once only done by physicians – but at a lower cost.
+This economic reality is driving the demand for nurses even more.
+It’s also worth noting that the demand for these advanced practice nursing professionals will soar by 31% in the ten-year period leading up to 2024, and those jobs pay a median salary of $107,460 per year.

-There also are other non-clinical occupations that require an RN degree and certification.
-Some of these high-paying jobs include nurse educators, health care consultants, hospital administrators and nurse researchers.
+There are also other non-clinical occupations available to RNs.
+Some of these high-paying jobs include nurse educator, health care consultant, hospital administrator and nurse researcher.

 If you want to get a good start in the nursing field, you will need to learn all there is to know about the various educational options.
 There are some career paths that are very clear cut in terms of their education.
 But with nursing, there are many educational paths that you can take, whether you are interested in becoming an LPN, an RN, a nurse practitioner or another type of advanced practice nurse.
 It all depends upon what your career goals are, how much money you want to make, and what exactly you want to do in your nursing work.

 Generally speaking, there are three basic pathways to become a nurse:

 - A two or three year diploma program, which allows you to become an RN in less time than with a full bachelor’s degree.